mattsimpson/docs.mattsimpson.ca/servers/php-application-server.md

 order: 10
 icon: rocket
 ---
-# PHP Application Server
+# PHP 8.5 Application Server

+*Last Update & Tested: 2025-12-24*

-This documentation can be used as a reference to create a basic web application server running Apache and PHP.
+This documentation can be used as a reference to create a basic Linux web application server running Apache and PHP 8.5.
 This includes several optional steps if you would like to include an additional Apache VirtualHost for a staging environment or would like Supervisor to run Laravel `artisan` for Queues or WebSockets.

 !!!warning
 The hostname referenced throughout this documentation will be `app.example.org` and `staging.app.example.org`, which must be replaced by your actual hostname.